Learn

 Part 5

-At OpenClaw, I am building agent systems that bring agentic commerce principles into practical business workflows today.
+In my work, I am building agent systems that bring agentic commerce principles into practical business workflows today.
 For clients with significant procurement operations, I build agents that automate vendor research, price comparison, and purchase order generation based on predefined criteria and approval thresholds.
 These agents dramatically reduce the time procurement teams spend on routine purchases while maintaining full compliance with purchasing policies.

 For clients in e-commerce and retail, I build the selling side of agentic commerce.
 This includes agents that can interact with potential buyers, provide product information, negotiate within defined parameters, and facilitate transactions.
 As more purchasing is mediated by AI agents, having an intelligent selling agent that can communicate effectively with buying agents becomes a competitive necessity rather than a nice-to-have capability.